rhocela/wisdom-walk/docs/part-3/day-22.md

 **Day:** 22

-**When This Happened:** Red Sea - Miraculous deliverance from Egyptian pursuit
+**When this Happened:** Red Sea - Miraculous deliverance from Egyptian pursuit

 **Readings:**
 - Exodus 14:1–15:21 (Narrative)